 - Know what and who you need to personally communicate with and to whom you can delegate.
 The what and who is amplified by how much change is planned or needs to occur.
 Take the time needed to assure all delegates are representing the collective message and not slanted with their own agenda.
 Bring the delegates together periodically, be it daily or weekly, to share the context and feedback from the conversations held.
 In other words, own the delivery even if someone is representing you.

 - An essential part of good communication is listening.
 Never try to end your conversation if you don’t listen and understand what is being spoken.
 Have you ever been amazed at the memory of great leaders?
 It is because they listen.
 Listen well and respond properly.
-Listening skills are the foremost thing you must possess to improve your communication skills.
+Listening skills are the foremost thing you must possess for IT communication skills development

 - Don’t jump to conclusions based on one person’s conversation.
 Listen to others before reacting.
 Multiple inputs enable us to form the best opinion.